The Search for District Leaders

 - Encourage a focus on quality-centered leadership responsibilities and elimination of activities not related to the critical-success factors.

-- Encourage current area and division governors to acquire assistants and ask the assistants to consider serving as district leaders.
+- Encourage current area and division directors to acquire assistants and ask the assistants to consider serving as district leaders.

-- Ask current area and division governors to look for people to replace them next year.
+- Ask current area and division directors to look for people to replace them next year.

 - Look for potential future leaders at club-officer training.